Monday, June 5, 2023

 Reginald Wright Kauffman

-Did you know a Columbia author and journalist wrote 44 novels and other works?
+Did you know a Columbia author and journalist wrote numerous novels and other works?
 It's true!

-Reginald Wright Kauffman was a versatile professional who wore several hats as an author, editor, and journalist.
+Reginald Wright Kauffman was an author, editor, and journalist.

 Kauffman was born on South Second Street in Columbia on September 8, 1877.
 After attending Cherry Street School and other area schools, he was accepted at Harvard University, where he wrote his first novel, Jarvis of Harvard in 1897.